chrismarget/az-subnets/README.md

-This module is *mostly* a wrapper for Hashicorp's [terraform-cidr-subnets](https://github.com/hashicorp/terraform-cidr-subnets), but it's a little easier to use and it packs IPv4 subnets reasonably across multiple availability zones using one of two possible strategies.
+This module is *mostly* a wrapper for Hashicorp's [terraform-cidr-subnets](https://github.com/hashicorp/terraform-cidr-subnets), but it's a little easier to use and it packs IPv4 subnets of varying sizes reasonably across multiple availability zones using a user-specified aggregation/summarization strategy.
+The number of subnets planned by this module is the product of the availability zone count and the named network count.

 No resources are created by this module.
 Rather, it provides an output that is appropriate for use in something like an `aws_subnet` resource block with the